stefan-hoeck/idris2-uv/docs/src/Docs/UV/Intro.md

 the idler, with one exception: The call to `uv_unref`.
 In libuv, the event loop runs as long as there are active *and* referenced handles.
-We un-reference the kill switch, because the idler should not be responsible of stopping all other handles.
+We un-reference the kill switch, because the idler should not be responsible for stopping all other handles.
 Feel free to remove the call to `uv_unref` and run the application again: It will not terminate even after the idler has finished.
 It won't even stop if you press `Ctrl-C`, because in the current version, the kill switch does not terminate itself.